posit-dev/rsconnect-python/README.md

 ### API/Application Deployment Options

-There are a variety of options available to you when deploying a Python WSGi-style API or Dash application.
-All options below apply equally to `api` and `dash` sub-commands.
+There are a variety of options available to you when deploying a Python WSGi-style API, Dash application, or Streamlit application.
+All options below apply equally to `api`, `dash`, and `streamlit` sub-commands.

 #### Including Extra Files